jazzband/django-silk/docs/profiling.rst

 	# ...do some other stuff

-,we would profile ``foo`` by dynamically decorating `my.module.foo` as opposed to ``another.module.foo``:
+We would profile ``foo`` by dynamically decorating `my.module.foo` as opposed to ``another.module.foo``:

 .. code-block:: python

 	SILKY_DYNAMIC_PROFILING = [{
 	    'module': 'my.module',
 	    'function': 'foo'
 	}]

 If we were to apply the dynamic profile to the functions source module ``another.module.foo`` *after* it has already been imported, no profiling would be triggered.